Mario-Saves-Peach/saving_peach_part_1/README.md

 <h2 align='center'>Where this challenge came from and how I planned to build it</h2>

-<p align='center'>This project came from HackerRank challenge called Bot Saves Princess: (https://www.hackerrank.com/challenges/saveprincess)
+<p align='center'>This project came from a HackerRank challenge called Bot Saves Princess: (https://www.hackerrank.com/challenges/saveprincess)
 Although at first glance may seem really tough, once you mess around with it a little, you'll find that it's a fun challenge to solve!
 I find that Pseudocoding not only helps break down the problem and solve it, but guides the project in the right direction!
 Here is my Pseudocoding process I used to build this project! </p>